eb-namchi/brand-styleguide/README.md

 This import line will include all the variable dependencies as well as resets, typography, and general boilerplate classes.
 Now, if you would like to include other files, simply add another line of `@import /path/of/file` to add that SCSS file.
 Otherwise, if you'd like to cherry pick, from here on out, you can copy paste specific classes from the pre-built SCSS classes or write your own.

 Importantly, you're now able to use the variables defined in `_variables.scss`.
-To use a variable: `$variable-name`.
+To use a variable, type `$variable-name` where you would typically type the value for the style attribute.

 After you're satisfied with your classes, you're ready to convert to CSS!
 Go to the css folder in your Terminal.
 Now run: